Suffocation in ash: Ancient Persia

 Reputedly, the first to suffer this punishment was Sogdianus.
 He killed his half-brother Xerxes II around 423 BC.
 Another half-brother, Ochus (later called Darius II) rebelled against him, and killed Sogdianus in this manner because he had promised Sogdianus he would not die by the sword, by poison or by hunger.
 At the instigation of his wife Parysatis, Darius II had his brother, Arsites, executed in the same manner for rebellion, along with Arsites' general Artyphius.
 Some time later, a rebelling general Pisuthnes met the same fate.

+Seleucid Empire

 In about 162 BC, Menelaus, Jewish high priest at Jerusalem was apparently put to death in this manner by Lysias, regent for Antiochus V, on charges of rebellion.

 Texcoco

 Nezahualcoyotl, a 15th-century, pre-Columbian, non-Aztec Acolhuan ruler of Texcoco in modern Mexico, designed a law code that is partially preserved.
 Those who had engaged in the active role of homosexual anal intercourse were suffocated in a heap of ash.
 Their passive partners had their intestines pulled out, then their bodies were filled with ash, and finally, were burnt.